Delivering a tight brand message is paramount to running a business, right?

-This question was flung my way on a webinar this week, and here’s how I answer it:
+This question was flung my way on a podcast interview I was just on, and here’s how I answer it:

 I hold my students’ hands through my Copywriting for Creatives course to teach them a process called brand messaging excavation, because I. totally. get. that figuring out how to do this can be a doozy.

 At least, that’s not ALL of it.